CLI Interface Design

 untrusted— run only “safe” commands (ls, cat, sed) without asking; escalate otherwise.on-failure— run everything, ask if a command fails.on-request— model decides when to ask.never— never ask; failures go straight back to the model.

---full-auto combines on-request approval + workspace-write sandbox. --dangerously-bypass-approvals-and-sandbox is for CI environments that are externally sandboxed.
+In interactive TUI mode, --full-auto combines on-request approval + workspace-write sandbox.
+In codex exec (headless), default approval remains never unless explicitly overridden. --dangerously-bypass-approvals-and-sandbox is for CI environments that are externally sandboxed.

 Non-interactive exec mode: